 Beyond the current period year, Nano One will continue to focus on the validation of four (4) key areas of uncertainty: (i) performance; (ii) novelty; (iii) scalability; and (iv) cost.
-Nano One plans to have substantially de-risked these uncertainties by December 31, 2015.
+Nano One's granted patents have derisked novelty and the completed conceptual design of a full-scale commercial facility has substantially derisked scalability and cost.
+Work on electrochemical performance is on-going and it is expected that performance uncertainties will be de-risked early in 2016.